Table of Contents

 But over time, this small 16×16 size icon that appears on the browser tab is sort of becoming an important SEO factor, not only for designers but also for SEO professionals.
 Shall we find out why?

-A Favicon is a small icon that you can use on your Website to help the users identify your tab easier when they have multiple ones opened.
+A Favicon (acronym for “favorite icon”) is a small image that you can use on your website to help the users identify your tab easier when they have multiple ones opened.
 Of course, this has little impact on SEO.

 But things started to change in late 2019 when Google began using the Favicons when displaying the search results on mobile devices.